 In my Wild and Misspent Youth ™ a few decades gone, one of the many things I’ve done was to run a small karate school.
 I used to emphasize to my students, “Be careful of confidence…you could end up not taking proper care.”
 The keynote here is, not taking proper care.

-Rather than wait for my scribing template to arrive (it’s coming from the Ukraine, not New Jersey), I decided to make one.
+Rather than wait for my scribing template to arrive, I decided to make one.
 I got out my punch and die set and made circular templates from .005 copper shim stock:

 Worked just as I’d hoped.
 Excellent!
 Well, let’s get down on these engine intakes and exhausts and get this wing assembled!